Are you interested in being a surrogate?

 A surrogate, also called a gestational carrier, is a woman who carries a child for someone else who cannot safely carry a pregnancy to birth.
 It is our mission to provide unparalleled service throughout the surrogacy process.
 We ensure that you have specialized legal representation, expert medical care, and hands-on support for the entire surrogacy process.

-Women who are considered for participation in Surrogacy Choices program as Surrogates:
+Women who are considered for participation in our Oklahoma Surrogacy Choices program as Surrogates:

 - Must live in the U.S. and be a U.S. citizen with valid identification and birth certificate

 - Are between the ages of 21 and 39

 - Have a Body Mass Index between 18-31

 - Not have any new tattoos, piercings, or blood transfusions within the last twelve months